alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/14_Open_data_and_code.md

 If you share your data via an \*.RData file, this will provide the codebook directly built-i to the respectve data.frame.
 Yet, usually, we share data via a *.csv file.
 So, you may provide the code for attribute generation via a separate R script as outlined above.

 Another option would be to provide the codebook via an JSON file, but none of us has experience with JSON, so that remains an option to explore by yourself.

 ## Repository

-We provide our data and code as well as (ideally) all other materials to reproduce our results on an openly accessible repository.
-Standard options for doing so are the Open Science Framework (OSF) and/or GitHub.
-Another option would be OpARA that is hosted by TU Dresden.
-In the following, these options are outlined.

-## Repository